the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 }
 ~~~~~~~~

-The function instead of object approach in `setState()` fixes potential bugs, and increases readability and maintainability of your code.
+The function instead of object approach in `setState()` fixes potential bugs, while increasing the readability and maintainability of your code.
 Further, it becomes testable outside of the App component.
 I advise exporting and testing it as practice.

 ### Exercise: